-Gestures1 have recently become attractive for spontaneous interaction with consumer electronics and mobile devices in the context of pervasive computing [1-3].
+Hand gesture is natural for human users to express themselves and interact with others.
+It has recently become attractive for spontaneous interaction with consumer electronics and mobile devices.
 However, there are multiple technical challenges to gesture-based interaction.
-Firstly, unlike many pattern recognition problems, e.g. speech recognition, gesture recognition lacks a standardized or widely accepted "vocabulary".
-It is often desirable and necessary for users to create their own gestures, or personalized gestures.
-With personalized gestures, it is difficult to collect a large set of training samples necessary for established statistical methods, e.g., Hidden Markov Model (HMM) [4-6].
-Secondly, spontaneous interaction requires immediate engagement, i.e., the overhead of setting up the recognition instrumentation should be minimal.
-More importantly, the targeted platforms for personalized gesture recognition are usually highly constrained in cost and system resources, including battery, computing power, and interface hardware, e.g. buttons.
-As a result, computer vision [1, 2] or "glove" [3] based solutions are unsuitable.
+Firstly, unlike many pattern recognition problems, e.g. speech and handwriting recognition, gesture recognition does not enjoy a standardized or widely accepted "vocabulary".
+Therefore, it is often desirable and necessary for users to create their own gestures, thus personalized gesture recognition.
+With personalized gestures, it is difficult to collect a large set of training samples which is necessary for established statistical methods, e.g., Hidden Markov Model (HMM) [14, 7, 6].
+Moreover, spontaneous gesture-based interaction requires immediate engagement, i.e., the overhead of setting up the recognition instrumentation should be minimal.
+More importantly, the targeted application platforms for personalized gesture recognition are usually highly constrained in cost and system resources, including battery, computing power, and alternative interfaces, e.g. buttons.
+As a result, computer vision or "glove" based solutions are usually unsuitable.